mahinurrah/mahinurrah/README.md

 - 👋 Hi, I’m @kmmahinurrahman
 - 👀 I’m interested in C,C++ & Python.
-- 🌱 I’m currently learning C-language & Web development.
+- 🌱 I’m currently learning C-language & front-end development.
 - 🤝I’m looking to collaborate on GitHub.
 - 🧐 I’m looking for help with ChatGPT and YouTube.
 - 🤚 How to reach me: LinkedIn.